The dynamic saddle-node bifurcation with noise on the slow variable: Results

 which, according to \eqref{eq:DV_limit}, are theoretically equal to $\sigma^2 + \Order{\sigma^3}$.
 The goal is to investigate the range of validity of the explicit asymptotic expressions for $D(\xin,\yin;\xf)$ and $V(\xin,\yin;\xf)$ given in equation~\eqref{eq:DV_limit}.
 The statistics \eqref{eq:MDMV} are first directly plotted as functions of $\sigma$ in Figures~\ref{fig:numProp22}(a,b) and compared to the theoretical parabola $\sigma^2$.
 Moreover, the root mean square error (RMSE) between theory and data is computed for both $M_D$ and $M_V$, we obtain $0.0270897$ and $0.0576924$, respectively.
 Finally, $\log_{10}(M_D)$ and $\log_{10}(M_V)$ are plotted in Figures~\ref{fig:numProp22}(c,d) with respect to $\log_{10}(\sigma)$ which theoretically correspond to a line with slope equal to 2.
 Again, RSME are computed between theory and data leading to $0.0185379$ and $0.0380149$ for $\log_{10}(M_D)$ and $\log_{10}(M_V)$, respectively.

 These comparisons show excellent agreement between the analytical and numerical estimates, even for values of $\sigma$ that appear to lie beyond the validity range of the small-$\sigma$ expansions used in this study.
 It should, however, be noted (see Figure~\ref{fig:numTh21}) that the discrepancy between the numerical and analytical results, as $\sigma$ increases, is greater when $\xf < 0$.
-The reason for this discrepancy is not clear at this point -- a possible explanation is that it has to do with the indicator function $\indicator{\Omega_0}$.
 As it only occurs for rather large $\sigma$, however, this does not contradict our asymptotic results.
 Also, it does not correspond to the most relevant scenarios, particularly in the context of our SSO--NES application.
+The definition~\eqref{eq:LDLV} of $L_D$ shows that the difference between the theoretical result and the simulation depends on terms of order $\sigma^3$ and higher in the expansion of the expectation.
+Thus, in a sense, the remarkable fact is not that there is a discrepancy, but rather that it occurs only for negative values of $\xf$.
+A possible explanation of this observation is that higher-order terms in the $\sigma$-expansion of the expectation involve derivatives of order $3$ and higher of the deterministic transition time $T(\xin,\yin;\xf)$.
+In particular, it seems likely that the term of order $\sigma^3$ of the expectation will involve the integral

+Figure~\ref{fig:Tderivatives} shows this quantity as a function of $\xf$, as well as the integral of the second derivative defining $D(\xin,\yin;\xf)$, see equation~\eqref{eq:DV}.
+Quantities depicted with solid lines are entirely computed numerically: first the deterministic time $T(\xin,\yin;\xf)$, then its successive derivatives with respect to its second argument, using finite differences, and finally the integrals from $\yin$ to $\yf$.While~\eqref{eq:int_Tyyy} dominates $D(\xin,\yin;\xf)$ for negative $\xf$ close to $\xin$, it becomes much smaller than $D(\xin,\yin;\xf)$ for positive $\xf$.
+This could explain why the second-order approximation of the expectation in $\sigma$ is more accurate for large positve $\xf$ than for small negative $\xf$.
+The figure also provides further validation of the analytical expression of the second derivative (see equation~\eqref{eq:TyTyy}), as its integral closely coincides with the equivalent quantity computed entirely numerically.